False memory: Mandela effect

-False memories can sometimes be shared by multiple people.
-This phenomenon was dubbed the "Mandela effect" by paranormal researcher Fiona Broome, who reported having vivid and detailed memories of news coverage of South African anti-apartheid leader Nelson Mandela dying in prison in the 1980s, despite Mandela actually dying in 2013 after serving as President of South Africa from 1994 to 1999.
-Broome reported that, since 2010, "perhaps thousands" of other people had written online about having the same memory of Mandela's death and she speculated that the phenomenon could be evidence of parallel realities.
+Specific false memories can sometimes be shared by a large group of people.
+This phenomenon was dubbed the "Mandela effect" by paranormal researcher Fiona Broome, who reported having vivid and detailed memories of news coverage of South African anti-apartheid leader Nelson Mandela dying in prison in the 1980s (he actually died in 2013, decades after his release and after serving as President of South Africa from 1994 to 1999).
+Broome reported that hundreds of other people had written about having the same memory of Mandela's death, some while he was still alive, and she speculated that the phenomenon could be evidence of parallel realities.

-One well-documented example of shared false memories comes from a 2010 study that examined people familiar with the clock at Bologna Centrale railway station, which was damaged in the Bologna massacre bombing in August 1980.
-In the study, 92% of respondents falsely remembered the clock had remained stopped since the bombing when, in fact, the clock was repaired shortly after the attack.
-Years later the clock was again stopped and set to the time of the bombing, in observance and commemoration of the bombing.
+One well-documented example of shared false memories comes from a 2010 study that examined people familiar with the clock at Bologna Centrale railway station, which was damaged in a bombing in 1980.
+In the study, 92% of respondents falsely remembered the clock had remained stopped since the bombing, when, in fact, the clock was repaired shortly after the attack.
+Years later in 1996, the clock was again stopped and permanently set to the time of the explosion, in observance and commemoration of the bombing.